 Oh, Homer.
 Who knew we’d relate to you so well?

-Being told that you have to change your diet immediately for the safety of your baby is a HUGE pill to swallow, and actually doing it is no easy undertaking.
+Having to change your diet immediately for the safety of your baby is a HUGE pill to swallow, and actually doing it is no easy undertaking.

 On top of that, it’s days, weeks and even months before you can get in with a dietitian!
 So what do you do in the meantime?